 Some nerve problems can cause or contribute to headache.
-Common irritants to the nerves include viral and bacterial infections including meningitis, post-viral neuralgias and shingles.
+Common irritants to the nerves include viral and bacterial infections.
 Brain tumours are a relatively rare cause of headache.
 Treatments vary according to the cause.

 The nervous system

-A blood vessel inside the skull that becomes damaged or ruptures can cause headache.
+When a blood vessel inside the skull becomes damaged or ruptures, it can cause headache.
 Other symptoms can include neck soreness and difficulties controlling various parts of the body, depending on the location of the haemorrhage.
 A brain haemorrhage is a medical emergency and requires urgent treatment.
 Blood vessels are weakened by a number of different conditions, including:

 Brain tumours are a relatively rare cause of headache.
-Typically, a slowly growing tumour exerts increasing pressure inside the skull.
+Typically, a slow-growing tumour exerts increasing pressure inside the skull.
 The symptoms vary depending on the size, location and type of tumour.
-They can include loss of control over various parts of the body and changes in personality.
-Headache tends to be chronic, dull and aching.
-Recovery from a brain tumour is much more likely if it is diagnosed early, especially if the tumour is benign.
+They can include:

 A variety of infections can cause headache.
 Other symptoms may include fever, skin rashes, neck stiffness and seizures.
 Some of the more common infections that cause headache include: